 What part did he possibly miss?

-You know, how blinded was he and and how arrogant is he that he now wants to sell a book on this?
+You know, how blinded was he and how arrogant is he that he now wants to sell a book on this?

-And look, I experienced this firsthand when we first broke the story of the laptop in the New York Post back in October of 2020, when you know, the New York Times, Washington Post, CNN, MSNBC all just ignored it.
+And look, I experienced this firsthand when we first broke the story of the laptop in the New York Post back in October of 2020, when, you know, the New York Times, Washington Post, CNN, MSNBC all just ignored it.

 How convenient.

-Well, I mean, I'm not even talking about the deep state.
+Yes, well, I mean, I'm not even talking about the deep state.

 Absolutely.